das-labor/panopticon/README.md

 ## Building
 Panopticon builds with Rust stable.
-The only dependencies aside from a working Rust Stable toolchain and Cargo you need is Qt 5.5 or higher.
+The only dependencies aside from a working Rust stable toolchain and Cargo you need is Qt 5.5 or higher.

 **Ubuntu 15.10 and 16.04**
 ```bash